HomeUS Coins1922 Grant Centennial Gold Dollar : A Collector's Guide

 Designer

 Laura Gardin Fraser was born in Chicago, Illinois in 1889.
 After receiving an education at Columbia University and later at the Art Students League of New York, where she studied under her future husband James Earle Fraser.
 Laura Gardin Fraser died in 1966.
-In 2022, the portrait of George Washington that she submitted for the Washington quarter has finally been used, replacing the long-running portrait submitted in the same competition by John Flanagan.
+In 2022, the portrait of George Washington that she submitted for the Washington Quarter has finally been used, replacing the long-running portrait submitted in the same competition by John Flanagan.

 Coin Specifications